Work packages

 Research and Modelling

-• Output 2.
-Scientific advancements in hybrid testing research.
-The fundamental research into data-driven approaches, deep-learning, and virtual sensing, all combined with a wide range of facilities (Output 1) will advance hybrid testing to unprecedented accuracy, reliability, and repeatability.
+Through fundamental research into data-driven methods, deep learning, and virtual sensing – combined with the wide range of facilities established in Output 1 – this work will push hybrid testing to new levels of accuracy, reliability, and repeatability.

 WP3